Gruenberg-Kegel graphs: cut groups, rational groups and the Prime Graph Question: Introduction

 As an application of the above theorems we completely classify the graphs realizable as GK-graphs of finite metacyclic, metabelian, supersolvable, metanilpotent and $2$-Frobenius \cut (rational) groups.

 The GK-graph of a finite group $G$ is also intimately related to the structure of the integral group ring $\mathbb{Z}G$.
 For example, the augmentation ideal of $\mathbb{Z}G$ is indecomposable as $\mathbb{Z} G$-module if and only if $\GK(G)$ is connected (see \cite{GR75} and \cite[Theorem~6]{Williams}).
-If $\V(\ZZ G)$ denotes the group of normalized units (units of augmentation one in $\ZZ G$), then by a classical result of G.~Higman, the GK-graphs of $G$ and $\V(\ZZ G)$ have the same set of vertices \cite[Theorem 12]{Hig40}.
+Recall that the augmentation of a group ring element is the sum of its coefficients and the augmentation ideal is formed by the elements of augmentation $0$.
+If $\V(\ZZ G)$ denotes the group of normalized units (units of augmentation one in $\ZZ G$), then by a classical result of G.~Higman, the GK-graphs of $G$ and $\V(\ZZ G)$ have the same set of vertices \cite[Theorem~12]{Higman1940Thesis} (see also \cite{Sandling1981}).
 Kimmerle conjectured that, on the level of GK-graphs, $G$ and {the} {unit group of} its integral group ring carry exactly the same information.
 Precisely, he asked the following \cite{Kim06}:

 \begin{quote} \textbf{The Prime Graph Question (PQ)}.
 For a finite group $G$, do the GK-graphs of $G$ and $\V(\ZZ G)$ coincide? \end{quote}

 Kimmerle was led to ask this question as an approximation to the {\emph{First Zassenhaus Conjecture}} (ZC1), which states that every unit of augmentation $1$ in $\ZZ G$ is conjugate to some group element by a unit of $\QQ G$.
 Though this conjecture has been settled recently in the negative \cite{EiseleMargolis18}, it is still open for \cut groups.
 Kimmerle immediately gave an affirmative answer to (PQ) for all finite solvable groups and Frobenius groups \cite{Kim06}.
 Also for many non-solvable groups, this question has been answered positively in the meantime using a reduction result of Kimmerle and Konovalov to almost simple groups \cite{KimmerleKonovalov2016}.
 However, in general (PQ) remains open.
 The Prime Graph Question is also a weaker form of one of the main open problems in integral group rings, namely the \emph{{S}pectrum {P}roblem} which asks whether the set of orders of elements in $G$ and of those in $\V(\ZZ G)$ coincide.
 This is also listed in the collection of problems in Sehgal's book on units in integral group rings \cite[Problem 8]{Sehgal93}.
 The {S}pectrum {P}roblem is known to have a positive answer e.g. for all solvable groups \cite{Her}.